 Read replicas public IP address conflicts

-Cloud SQL read replicas connect to the master instance over the non-proxied database connection.
-You use the master instance Authorized Networks setting to either explicitly or implicitly configure the read replica public IP addresses.
+Cloud SQL read replicas connect to the primary instance over the non-proxied database connection.
+You use the primary instance Authorized Networks setting to either explicitly or implicitly configure the read replica public IP addresses.

-If both the master and replica instances are within the same region and enable private IP, there is no conflict with connection organization policy constraints.
+If both the primary and replica instances are within the same region and enable private IP, there is no conflict with connection organization policy constraints.

 gcloud sql connect